mgkollander/ak-history-webmap/README.md

 # Alaska History Webmap
-This project aims to document and visualize significant events in Alaska Native history, focusing on epidemic diseases and dates of Christian missionaries in Alaska.
+This project aims to document and visualize epidemic diseases in Alaska Native history.

 ## To Do
-- Add data
-- Timeline slider
-- Custom markers for exact and unsure locations
-- Adjust marker description
-- About button/window
+1. Markers cluster when close together
+2. Markers with uncertain location load a geographical estimate blob/circle
+3. Markers cluster when close together
+4. Marker popup should have optional image, bold date, description under
+5. Possibly add two tabs to markers, one for sources or more information?
+6. Add an abot button to the top right - question mark icon that opens an overlapping window.
+Should include GitHub link, license, attributions to favicon, marker images, noUiSlider, general information, authors, data sources, ...
+7. Custom domain
+8. GitHub page organization

 ## License
 This project is licensed under the [GNU General Public License v3.0](LICENSE).